awootton/knotfreeiot/README.md

 * There is a live demonstration running.
 A 'simple MQTT' service is at knotfree.net:1883 To use it you need a 'password' [and you can get one here](http://knotfree.net/).

 See the mqtt example [here](https://github.com/awootton/knotfreeiot/blob/master/clients/mqttclient.py).

+## Running the code

+run main.go

+The k8s deploy is in knotoperator/deploy/knotfreedeploy.yaml  which is normally deployed with knotoperator/deploy/apply_namespace.go